-José has been painting for 25 years.
+José has been painting for more than 30 years.
 During an interview with a reporter, he was referred to as a "painter of the past."
 José was very pleased with that title because he believes that Mexico's past way of life is shown in its art and so much of that art has disappeared.

 In his painting, he uses acrilics, gouache, mixed media with silkscreen, embossing, etc. He has had formal training in design but his style is all his own.
 José makes his originals on macosel laminado (laminated wood).
 In this medium, the largest size he paints is 1.10 x 1.40 mts. because the materials are not easy to carry and move around.
 His work on paper is mixed media and sometimes will do numbered editions, however, most of his work are sold as artist's proofs - he will only make 20 from the original.
 There are hotels that ordered series in 100 but José does not like doing that many paintings of the same design.